Schools and districts may receive federal funding through entitlement funds and competitive grants.

 • Child Nutrition ProgramIncludes federally-funded Programs that provide free, reduced, or reasonably priced meals to children at schools, child care centers, after-school programs, summer camps, and other agencies.

 For more information:

 Federal Funding: To help educators, policymakers, and citizens understand these programs, the U.S. Department of Education publishes a yearly Guide to U.S. Department of Education Programs.
 You can also visit www.ed.gov to get further details on these programs.
 Title I: Let’s Talk Title I is a must have guide to navigating the law’s intricacies.
 Title I expert Cheryl Sattler gives you an insider’s view of Title I, with straightforward explanations of key components plus “how to” instructions.

-KnowledgePoints® currently partners with a variety of schools, districts, and community organizations to provide tutoring and enrichment programs.
+KnowledgePoints® has partnered with a variety of schools, districts, and community organizations to provide tutoring and enrichment programs.
 Funding for programs is made possible through a combination of several funding sources including; federal entitlement funds, federal grants, and private funding sources.
 Contact KnowledgePoints® to see how we can help your community and schools use the funding available to provide quality after school programs in your area.